How Coming Out Helped Me Accept My T1D Diagnosis

 Diabetes is often referred to as an invisible disease.
 I hear, “…but you don’t look sick”, just like I heard, “but you don’t look gay”.

 Both Erik and Lauren taught me how important it is to be able to take care of myself—and to have the confidence to be able to do that.
 And they both had my back.
 They opened my eyes to the power of this community.
-A community that has since connected me to so many — Susan, Rob, Jillian, Eoin, Austin, Jesee, Sarah, Qiana, Mia, Luke, Danielle, Matt, Bill, Alison, Thom, Dom, Peggy, Sara, Annalisa, Rachel, Raquel, Evan, Nate, David, Gerry, Arron and so many more.
+A community that has since connected me to so many—Susan, Rob, Jillian, Eoin, Austin, Jesee, Sarah, Qiana, Mia, Luke, Danielle, Matt, Bill, Alison, Thom, Dom, Peggy, Sara, Annalisa, Rachel, Raquel, Evan, Nate, David, Sam, Arron and so many more.
 Proud T1Ds and allies.

-Once again, it was thru this community that I learned as a Type 1 Diabetic, the only limitation I had… was myself.
+Once again, it was thru this community that I learned as a person with type 1 diabetes the only limitation I had… was myself.

 My story is only one story

-Today, 1.25 million people in America are living with Type 1 Diabetes, and every day an additional 100 people are diagnosed —at least 40,000 people per year —it’s a staggering number of lives that are changed forever.
+Today, 1.45 million people in America are living with type 1 diabetes, and every day an additional 100+ people are diagnosed—at least 64,000 people per year —it’s a staggering number of lives that are changed forever.

 For so many, our lives are filled with frustration, burden and struggle.
 We need insulin every day just to stay alive.
 Insulin is a life-sustaining drug, but it is not a cure.
 We need a cure.
 And until that day comes, we need to help each other live the best life possible.
 It is our responsibility, to ourselves and to the community we created and are part of.

-At that moment, I thought I was alone and isolated in my battle with my new LADA diagnosis.
-But the reality was once I learned to open myself up to others and to embrace community— a lesson I learned so many years earlier, it was no longer ‘my thing’.
-Today, 6 years into my new life, I choose to make it a positive experience: to support those who struggle, to be supported, to learn, to help create and foster community, and to do all I can to help find a cure.
+At that moment, I thought I was alone and isolated in my battle with my new latent autoimmune diabetes in adults (LADA) diagnosis.
+But the reality was once I learned to open myself up to others and to embrace community—a lesson I learned so many years earlier, it was no longer ‘my thing’.
+Today, six years into my new life, I choose to make it a positive experience: to support those who struggle, to be supported, to learn, to help create and foster community and to do all I can to help find a cure.